nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Error Handling

-The `ErrorHandling` class extends `Exception` by providing the appropriate exception error message to the user when the program encounters an error
+The `ErrorHandling` class extends `Exception` by providing the appropriate exception error message to the user when the program encounters an exception.

 The following is an example execution scenario and demonstrates how the `ErrorHandling` class behaves and interacts with other relevant classes.